aniketrahul203-tech/trading-bot-binance/README.md

 # Binance Futures Testnet Trading Bot

+> Note: Due to Binance Testnet access restrictions, fallback simulation is used when API calls fail.

 ## 📌 Overview

 This project is a CLI-based Python trading bot that places MARKET and LIMIT orders on Binance Futures Testnet (USDT-M).
 It is designed with a clean, modular structure, proper logging, and robust error handling.